Gratinee des Halles

 2 tablespoons butter

-5 large yellow onions (about 3 pounds), halved lengthwise and thinly sliced crosswise
+5-7 yellow onions, halved lengthwise and thinly sliced crosswise

 2 cups dry white wine